shanujaiswal/Practice_Project/React/1)React Notes.md

 --> It is used to execute packages directly without installing them globally.
 ![Key Difference Between NPM and NPX](image.png)

-# To Be Known in javascript
+==> To Be Known in React

-{} --> To write javascript in jsx
+--> {} --> To write javascript in jsx
-{{}} --> to write object
+--> {{}} --> to write object

-react-dom --> for website
-react-native --> for mobile

-# if writing code just after return there is no need for bracket , if we are writing code in next line then there is a bracket needed.
+# If writing code just after return there is no need for bracket , if we are writing code in next line then there is a bracket needed.

 # Props

 --> Props (short for "properties") in React are used to pass data from a parent component to a child component as read-only values.

-# UseState
+# React useState Hook

 --> Allows us to track state in a function component.
 --> Generally refers to data or properties that need to be tracking in an application

+==> Initialize useState
+--> We initialize our state by calling useState in our function component.
+--> useState accepts an initial state and returns two values:

+1. The current state.
+2. A function that updates the state.

+--> These names are variables that can be named anything you would like.

 # Onchange